 CBP provides additional classification assistance in the form of informed compliance publications on its website.

-When a word in the tariff is unclear and otherwise undefined, look it up in the dictionary or other industry glossary of terms.
-This simple practice can help bring the tariff to life.
+When a word in the tariff is unclear and otherwise undefined, look it up in the dictionary or in an industry glossary of terms.
+This simple practice may help bring the tariff to life.

 Experienced classifiers could likely add to this list of external aids.
 It should be emphasized that in no way does using these aids substitute for proper use of the General Rules of Interpretation.